L3rd/vaioscrape/README.md

 Example option to input one model in as a shell arg and download its meta data and drivers.
 Probably a better option to use than run.py, for there are better ways to do parallel downloads.
 It also will build upon filelist.txt as you use it. onedl.png

-Pathway to the firehose of data:
+## Pathway to the firehose of data:
 Run at your own risk!
 No guarantees of best practices, best conventions, or safety to your system and network resources.
-Setup was done in a debian based distro (ubuntu or raspbian would work). virtualenv is a python environment re-direct so that python module installs don't override what's available to your normal OS env. pip is like "apt-get" for python
+Dev & testing was done in a debian based distro (ubuntu or raspbian would work).

-## Setup
+## Setup & Go
 ```
 sudo apt install -y python python-pip virtualenv wget screen
 cd ~/my_massive_storage_space
-tar -xvf sonyvaiodrivers.tar
+git clone https://github.com/jwhittaker/vaioscrape.git && cd vaioscrape
 virtualenv env
 source env/bin/activate
 pip install bs4 requests lxml